mtadie-collab/Geometallurgy-Short-Course/README.md

 **Accessing and Running Colab Notebooks**:
    - Navigate to the respective presenters folder.
-   - Click on the desired `.ipynb` file.
+   - Click on the desired file.
    - Use the "Open in Colab" badge to launch the notebook in Google Colab.
    - Ensure you're signed into your Google account.
    - Click the Colab badge to open the notebook.
 Save a copy to your Google Drive to begin working.